savonet/book/audio.md

 Following this practice should make your script pretty secure, but there is no way to be 100% sure that a corner case was not missed.
-In order to further improve security, Liquidsoap provides the possibility to _sandbox_ processes, which means running them in a special environment which checks whether the directories the program reads from and writes to are allowed ones, whether it is allowed to use the network, and so on.
+In order to further improve security, Liquidsoap provides the possibility to _sandbox_\index{sandbox} processes, which means running them in a special environment which checks whether the directories the program reads from and writes to are allowed ones, whether it is allowed to use the network, and so on.
 In order to use this, one should set the